This is a list of definitions of photo editing terms, with links to articles that include them.

 - Camera Bag (software) (1)Camera Bag and Camera Bag Pro are image effects programs designed to create a whole series of retro and contemporary photo looks using innovative tile-based cumulative edits and a catalog of one-click presets.

-- Capture One (63)Capture One is an all-in-one image capture (tethered shooting), cataloguing and editing software from Danish company Phase One.
+- Capture One (65)Capture One is an all-in-one image capture (tethered shooting), cataloguing and editing application first launched by Danish company Phase One but now operating as a standalone software publisher.
 Born out of its medium format studio camera products, Capture One is now a professional RAW conversion tool for DSLR and mirrorless camera owners too.
-It’s a premium product and its closest rival is probably Adobe Lightroom.
+It’s a premium Lightroom rival that concentrates on image quality, fast and efficient editing and a choice of workflows aimed at busy professionals.

-- Cataloguing software (18)Software designed to organise large collections of photos using an internal database that speeds up searches and lets you create ‘virtual’ albums and smart albums without actually having to move images on your hard disk.
+- Cataloguing software (19)Software designed to organise large collections of photos using an internal database that speeds up searches and lets you create ‘virtual’ albums and smart albums without actually having to move images on your hard disk.
 Adobe Lightroom is a good example, using a database ‘catalog’ to organise search and display images.
 Cataloguing software is more complex and powerful than image ‘browsers’ like Adobe Bridge, which simply show you the contents of folders on your computer.

-- Color Efex (22)A software plug in that’s part of the DxO Nik collection.
-Color Efex Pro offers a huge variety of preset image effects you can browse through and apply to your photos with a single click, but you can also adjust the filters manually and even stack them to create custom ‘recipes’.
-Color Efex Pro also offers localised adjustments via ‘control points’.
+- Color Efex (22)Color Efex is a software plug in that’s part of the DxO Nik collection.
+It offers a huge variety of preset image effects you can browse through and apply to your photos with a single click, but you can also adjust the filters manually and even stack them to create custom ‘recipes’.
+Color Efex also offers powerful localised adjustments via ‘control points’, 'control lines', polygon selections and more.

-- Creative Cloud (Adobe) (5)Adobe’s online image sharing, storage, synchronisation and collaboration service.
+- Creative Cloud (Adobe) (4)Adobe’s online image sharing, storage, synchronisation and collaboration service.
 Many of Adobe’s workflow tools now rely on its Creative Cloud services.